Peter Stuyvesant (cigarette): Markets

 Between 27 March and 17 August 2020, all tobacco and vape products were outlawed from sale in South Africa, as part of the country's COVID-19 lock down protocol.
 During this time, Peter Stuyvesant and other brands of premium cigarettes were difficult to find in surrounding countries, most notably Namibia.
 Usually a large exporter of cigarette products, South Africa was losing large portions of its export to these countries, having it seemingly go missing.
-This is speculated to have been from theft and smuggling, as people attempted to fuel the black market for cigarettes in South Africa by bringing stolen tobacco goods back into the South African border to tend to increasing demand.
+This is speculated to have been from theft and smuggling, as people attempted to fuel the black market for cigarettes in South Africa by bringing stolen tobacco goods back over the South African border to tend to increasing demand.
 A large reason why the smoking ban was considered irrational and short-sighted comes from its inability to assess the demand-side conditions in South Africa previous to the ban.